yanyeesoon15/Secure-AI-Chat-System-with-Llama-3.2/README.md

 User can add your own user to test.
 All the password of default is : demo123
-Administrator username and password: admin/admin123
+Administrator username and password: admin/admin123 There have several test documents for user to test in (uploads) document

 Troubleshooting
 1. AI service is not running error in chat